Reviews

 How Uber Uses Psychological Tricks To Push Its Drivers’ Buttons

 Commuting has become a much smoother experience with the advent of ride-sharing services.
-These companies have a relatively straightforward business model and connect people in need of a lift with people willing to provide one via a convenient app.
+These companies have a relatively straightforward business model and connect people in need of a lift with those willing to provide one via a convenient app.
 However, the use of psychology becomes much more complex—and arguably more intriguing—when analyzing how such companies help coordinate the behavior of the drivers to achieve efficiency and productivity.
 This article will explore what techniques are used and why they work.

 Gamification

 Drivers for ride-sharing companies are subject to a process known as ‘gamification’ to increase their performance.
 In this case, the platform turns the process into a game, with drivers setting goals for themselves and then working towards achieving them.
 These goals might be in the form of monetary rewards, points, badges, or levels.
-This works because people are highly motivated by the feeling of accomplishment and the sense of pride that comes with meeting a target.
+This works because people are highly motivated by the feeling of accomplishment and the sense of pride that comes from meeting a target.
 Ultimately, drivers will be more likely to pick up another ride or work another hour when they know they are close to achieving a certain target.

 Behavioral Nudges and Notifications